amulyalakku/Machine-Learning-Final-Project----Lakku-Amulya/README.md

 <p align="left"> <img src="./TargetColumn/IWS_hue.png" align="middle" width="500"/></p>

-### Insights: Most of those who give 0 to wifi service on the plane are satisfied with the flight.
-It seems that wifi service is not that important.
+### Insights: People who give 0 to wifi service on the plane are also satisfied with the flight.
+It can be reason that wifi service is not that important.

 ## Inflight_entertainment --> satisfaction